THE Da Nang to Marble Mountains Day Trip Guide No One Should Miss

 Marble Mountains (Ngu Hanh Son) is a cluster of five unusual limestone and marble green peaks, dramatically rising from the flat landscape of a 200-year-old settlement.
 Completely surrounded by the Non Nuoc Stone craft village, home of ancient stone factories and marble sculptures shops, the hills dominate from afar the coastal area of East Vietnam Sea.

-Marble Mountains unravel themselves as a combination of natural wonders, spiritual setting and architectural masterpieces, Buddhist shrines and pagodas that blend in harmony with the an over-the-clouds backdrop.
+Marble Mountains appear as a combination of natural wonders, spiritual setting and architectural masterpieces, Buddhist shrines and pagodas that blend in harmony with the an over-the-clouds backdrop.
 Perfect environment to spend a day out of Da Nang looking for peace and views at the top or searching for mysteries hidden inside the deepest grottos.

-Hiking on Thuy Son
+Hiking on Thuy Son (The Water Mountain)

 Thuy Son / Marble Mountains Map, Copyright © Cooltourismical.com